data-gymnasia/courses/content/python-programming/content.md

 ---

 Turns out, you were right.
 The first few hits pertain to a package called _{code.language-python}spotipy_.
 You check out [the docs](https://spotipy.readthedocs.io/en/latest/) and find that you can install the package by running _pip install spotipy_.
-Since _{code}pip_ is a command line tool, this is something we should run from the terminal.
-We can send code to the command line in Jupyter by prepending an exclamation point:
+Since _{code}pip_ is a command line tool, this is something you should run from the terminal.
+Note: if you're working in a Jupyter notebook, you can send code from a cell to the command line by prepending an exclamation point:

     pre: code.language-python
       | !pip install spotipy